Head-To-Head Comparison: Oasis Midstream Partners (OMP) and Its Peers

 |2.23

-As a group, “Drilling oil & gas wells” companies have a potential upside of 64.34%.
-Given Oasis Midstream Partners’ competitors higher probable upside, analysts clearly believe Oasis Midstream Partners has less favorable growth aspects than its competitors.
+As a group, “Drilling oil & gas wells” companies have a potential upside of 31.50%.
+Given Oasis Midstream Partners’ competitors higher probable upside, analysts plainly believe Oasis Midstream Partners has less favorable growth aspects than its competitors.

 Profitability